aws-solutions-library-samples/amazon-elasticache-caching-for-amazon-rds/guidance/README.md

-# Guidance for boosting database performance reads with AWS ElastiCache
+# Guidance for Optimizing Cost of RDS for MySQL

 ## Table of Content